Exactly Soluble Model of a 3D Symmetry Protected Topological Phase of Bosons with Surface Topological Order: Abstract

 \section{Abstract}

 We construct an exactly soluble Hamiltonian on the D=3 cubic lattice, whose ground state is a topological phase of bosons protected by time reversal symmetry, i.e a symmetry protected topological (SPT) phase.
-In this model anyonic excitations are shown to exist at the surface but not in the bulk.
+In this model, excitations with anyonic statistics are shown to exist at the surface but not in the bulk.
 The statistics of these surface anyons is explicitly computed and shown to be identical to the 3-fermion $\mathbb{Z}_2$ model, a variant of $\mathbb{Z}_2$ topological order which cannot be realized in a purely D=2 system with time reversal symmetry.
-Thus the model realizes a novel surface termination for SPT phases, which only becomes available in D=3: that of a fully symmetric gapped surface with topological order.
-The 3D phase found here is also outside the group cohomology classification that appears to capture all SPT phases in lower dimensions.
-It is identified with a phase previously predicted from a field theoretic analysis, whose surface is roughly `half' of a Kitaev E$_8$ phase.
-Our construction utilizes the Walker-Wang prescription to create a 3D confined phase with surface anyons,which can be extended to other symmetry classes and topological orders.
+Thus the model realizes a novel surface termination for 3D SPT phases, that of a fully symmetric gapped surface with topological order.
+The 3D phase found here was previously proposed from a field theoretic analysis but is outside the group cohomology classification that appears to capture all SPT phases in lower dimensions.
+Such phases may potentially be realized in spin-orbit coupled magnetic insulators, which evade magnetic ordering.
+Our construction utilizes the Walker-Wang prescription to create a 3D confined phase with surface anyons, which can be extended to other topological phases.